This guide details how to share a padlet with students, colleagues and people external to the University.

 - Org wide

 - Keep the padlet hidden from the public.
-Let anyone from University of Warwick access this padlet.
+Let anyone from University of Warwick (with a Warwick Padlet account) access this padlet.

 Share a padlet

 A padlet can be shared in a variety of ways, including via:

 - Embedded in to a website (e.g. Moodle or SiteBuilder)

 - Or via the external tool in Moodle

 Follow the instructions in the How to share guide to share with a link, QR code, email or embed code.

 To embed the Padlet in Moodle using the external tool follow the How to Add Padlet to Your LMS guide.

 The easiest way to share a padlet in Moodle is to use a link (URL) or embed it.
 Another option is to link to the padlet with the External Tool resource in Moodle.